dataluscorp/browser/docs/bug-mgmt/processes/security-approval.rst

 Security Bug Approval Process
 =============================

-How to fix a core-security bug in Firefox - developer guidelines
+How to fix a core-security bug in Datalus - developer guidelines
 ----------------------------------------------------------------

 Follow these security guidelines if you’re involved in reviewing,